saleor/storefront/apps/saleor-app-checkout/README.md

 You'll need a token to use the checkout.
 A new checkout session can be generated either in your storefront or in the GraphQL Playground.
 You could use a preexisting checkout as well.

+> **Note**<br/>
-> ⚠️ Note that if a given checkout has customer already attached, it'll become private, and **you won't be able to fetch its data from the api** without the same customer being logged in your current browser.
+> ⚠️ that if a given checkout has customer already attached, it'll become private, and **you won't be able to fetch its data from the api** without the same customer being logged in your current browser.
 Checkout uses [Saleor SDK](https://github.com/saleor/saleor-sdk) for authentication.

 To generate checkout in GraphQL API and retrieve its `id`: